nrwl/nx-react-workshop/docs/lab4/LAB.md

    <summary>🐳 &nbsp;&nbsp;Hint</summary>

    - it's a generator! you've used it before in the second lab, but instead of an `app`, we now want to generate a `lib`
-   - use the `--help` command to figure out how to generate it in a **directory**
+   - use the `--help` command to figure out how to generate it in a **directory** and that it doesn’t create default component

    </details>

 3. Generate a new React component, called `header`, inside the lib you just created

-   ⚠️ Play around with the generator options so that the generated component is automatically **exported** from the lib's module and that is **doesn't** create component
+   ⚠️ Play around with the generator options so that the generated component is automatically **exported** from the lib's module

    <details><summary>🐳 &nbsp;&nbsp;Hint</summary>